 What Makes a Great Best Man Speech?

-Whether you are the groom’s longest and bestest friend or your writing the best man speech as a brother there are certain paths that everyone goes down when it comes to putting pen to paper and getting their speech together.
+Whether you are the groom’s longest and best friend or your writing the best man speech as a brother there are certain paths that everyone goes down when it comes to putting pen to paper and getting their speech together.
 You want to make your speech captivating, funny, engaging, emotional and perfect for the newlyweds.

 In this blog post we are going to give you a guide on how to structure your best man speech and some topics to avoid.